Koshien Bowl

 The Koshien Bowl (甲子園ボウル) is the annual Japanese American college football national championship game, usually played in December at Koshien Stadium.

 From the 1949 season until 2008 season, the game was held as the final game of Japan University American Football Championship.
-The game is held between 2 universities from East Japan (Hokkaido, Tohoku, Kanto) and West Japan (Tokai, Hokuriku, Kansai, Chushikoku, Kyushu).
+From the 2008 season until 2023, the game was held between 2 universities from East Japan (Hokkaido, Tohoku, Kanto) and West Japan (Tokai, Hokuriku, Kansai, Chushikoku, Kyushu).

+On December 4th, 2023, the Japan American Football Association announced it will move the Japan University American Football Championship to a 12 team format, eliminating regional matchups in favor of a mixed-conference bracket which began in 2024.

-Kwansei Gakuin University Fighters is the most successful team with 33 titles (4 shared).
+Kwansei Gakuin University Fighters is the most successful team with 34 titles (4 shared).
 Nihon University Phoenix is second with 21 titles (2 shared).